AlphaGreen5/Wallpaper_Crawler/README.md

 # Wallpaper_Crawler
-Wallpaper Crawler is a simple GUI based program to download the wallpapers of the given name.
+Wallpaper Crawler is a simple python based program to download the wallpapers of the given name.